Family, Friends & Support People

 The information in this portal is presented to assist family, friends, and direct support professionals (DSPs) who are supporting an autistic adult in grief and loss.
 These resources can help you communicate news of a death, plan and prepare for events that may happen after a death, and better understand grief.

 In the summary below you will find links to topics that may be relevant to the unique situation and needs of the autistic adult in your life.
-Each person, situation, and grief response is unique: please tailor these tips to meet the expressed needs of the autistic.
+Each person, situation, and grief response is unique: please tailor these tips to meet the expressed needs of the autistic person.
 You will find further information and guidance in the attachments, resource pages, and social stories linked to this portal.

 What to Do Immediately After a Death